-- Facebook fans:1,679,222

-- 205,243 average weekly engaged users

-- 862,023 average weekly impressions
+- Facebook fans:1,679,222 - 862,023 average weekly impressions

-- 431,011 average weekly reach

-CHINA E
+CHINA

-- 1) High-end groups are shrinking in size. - 2) VIP groups are seeking ways to offer more luxury experiences to differentiate their products and justify the price increase. - 3) Convention and business travel market (MICE) is growing rapidly. - 4) Multi-generation private family groups are a key driver in peak travel season. - 5) Group traveling is evolving in demand. - 6) Independent travel is rising.
+- 1) High-end groups are shrinking in size. - 2) VIP groups are seeking ways to offer more luxury experiences to differentiate their products and justify the price increase. - 3) Convention and business travel market (MICE) is growing - 4) Multi-generation private family groups are a key driver in peak travel season. - 5) Group traveling is evolving in demand. - 6) Independent travel is rising.
 The future growth from Chinese outbound tourism will be led by an entirely new generation of free independent travellers (FIT), who are in search of novel experiences rather than a laundry list of the usual attractions.
 These independent travellers demand more individualized travel products and services, requiring DMCs to offer them a wide range of choices and communication channels.